No blow-up by nonlinear It\^o noise for the Euler equations

-In infinite-dimensional settings, several approaches also exist to prevent blow-up by noise: a) transport noise for non-smooth drifts, b) anomalous dissipation with transport-type, non-smooth-like noise, c) strong superlinear noise, and d) nonlinearity in front of noise.
-Fedrizzi and Flandoli \cite{fedrizzi2013noise} proved that transport noise preserves the Sobolev regularity for the linear transport equations with a large class of non-smooth drifts.
-More recently, Galeati \cite{Galeati2019OnTC} showed that, when taking a sequence of transport noises whose covariance matrices concentrate on the diagonal, anomalous dissipation emerges in the limit.
+\textbf{Other approaches to no blow-up in infinite dimension:} Although here we focus on the superlinear noise case, there are other relevant approaches to regularization and no blow-up by noise, which we can roughly classify as follows: a) transport noise for non-smooth drifts, b) anomalous dissipation with transport-type, non-smooth-like noise, and c) noise multiplying the ``driving term'' of the PDE under investigation.
+We mention a limited number of works for each class above, without claim of completeness.
+Concerning (a), Fedrizzi and Flandoli \cite{fedrizzi2013noise} proved that transport noise preserves the Sobolev regularity for the linear transport equations with a large class of non-smooth drifts.
+Concerning (b), Galeati \cite{Galeati2019OnTC} showed that, when taking a sequence of transport noises whose covariance matrices concentrate on the diagonal, anomalous dissipation emerges in the limit.
 Flandoli, Galeati, and Luo \cite{flandoli2021delayed, flandoli2021mixing} utilized this mechanism for several PDEs, including the 2D Euler equations, exploiting the extra dissipation.
 In particular, Flandoli and Luo \cite{flandoli2021high} demonstrated no blow-up with high probability for the 3D Navier-Stokes equations perturbed by a suitable transport noise.